 The SSP Approach very much seeks to ensure that every single student is working at their level, engaged and being challenged to learn to read and spell (and enter the 'self-teaching' phase as quickly as possible.
 (See Kilpatrick 2015) This self-teaching hypothesis proposes that every time these readers encounter an unfamiliar word, they sound out the word by attending to the structure of the word.
 They then use this new knowledge to establish an orthographic representation of the word in their long-term memory.
 It can take a huge number of children far longer to reach this stage using Letters and Sounds, because they are having to learn at the pace of the class, they are not given adequate time to explore the phoneme to grapheme mapping of unfamiliar words (outside of the 7 phases) and because there is little attention to identifying and overcoming phonemic awareness deficits from phase 1.

 SSP 'Duck Hands, Lines and Numbers' as a way to explore mapping (the way phonemes map with graphemes from left to right on paper) is outstanding, and even more so now that the Speech Sound Monsters have been introduced; offering a visual that represents a phoneme (and not a letter) They have enabled teachers to introduce the schwa more easily, and also SEE which speech sounds the students are choosing.
 They have also enabled us to cover far more within Phase 1, and teachers are getting better data since introducing them (as opposed to SSP before the monsters) We use data to evaluate whether something is 'working' or not.
 Even within Phase 1 we use a tracking tool, to ascertain not only how quickly each child got to the stage of being able to isolate phonemes, segment and blend, but also to see where teachers need more support.
 Kylie discussed this in one of her Tuesday night 'facebook live' sessions in the Orthographic Mapping - from Theory to Practice' sessions.
-The tracker can be downloaded in the Member's area.

 Within Phase 2 there are activities to ensure that all 6 skills are covered, and teachers do not, therefore need to 'mix and match' programs.
 I am covering these within the free lessons for children during school closures, even though I only have one code level lesson per week.
 Please do follow the lessons, to see the teaching sequence, and how so many skills and concepts are introduced, and over-lap between code levels.
 When the LANGUAGE is right (every child UNDERSTANDS) then we can do so much more.
 So, while we cover everything shown in the Letters and Sound program, it is HOW we do it that makes it so powerful.
 Yes, it can be more difficult to understand at first (whereas a lesson guide, and pre-written curriculum is easy for the teacher to just follow) we believe that every teacher is capable of meeting the individual needs of each child, with the right tools and support.
 This is what we offer to teachers around the world.
 Together we are stronger; and we start teaching children, not a curriculum.